Duck Bardus, Secretary, Board of Directors

-Duck Bardus is currently a Food Outreach Coordinator for the Mid-Ohio Foodbank.
-She earned a BA in English from Ohio University in 2007 and spent the following ten years working at nonprofits serving people living in poverty in Ohio, Texas, and Spain.
+Duck Bardus currently does food outreach and advocacy for the Mid-Ohio Foodbank.
+They earned a BA in English from Ohio University in 2007 and have spent the following 10 years serving people living in poverty in Ohio, Texas, and Spain.

-For the past three years she has been providing operational support to statewide political campaigns to increase voter registration, address climate change, and implement criminal justice reforms with the Ohio Organizing Collaborative.
+For the past three years they have provided operational support to statewide political campaigns to increase voter registration, address climate change, and implement criminal justice reforms with the Ohio Organizing Collaborative.

 Duck served as head of safety at the Cannonball District Emergency Shelter on the Standing Rock Sioux Indian Reservation in the winter of 2016.
-She was responsible for sanitation, fire code, and all physical aspects of the space that pertained to health and safety.
-In her free time she enjoys reading fiction, hiking with her dog, and vegetables.
+They were responsible for sanitation, fire code, and all physical aspects of the space that pertained to health and safety.
+In their free time they enjoy reading fiction, hiking with their dog, and vegetables.

 Nicholas Taggart Long, Training Director & Firefighter/Paramedic